 The Board meets on a regularly scheduled basis during the year to review significant developments affecting us and to act on matters requiring its approval.
 It also holds special meetings when important matters require action between scheduled meetings.
 Members of senior management regularly attend meetings to report on and discuss their areas of responsibility.
-During 2018, the Board held twelve meetings and acted by unanimous written consent on four occasions.
+During 2019, the Board held fifteen meetings and acted by unanimous written consent on four occasions.
 The Board has three standing committees:

-- the Audit Committee, which held five meetings in 2018; - the Compensation Committee, which held nine meetings and acted by unanimous written consent on two occasions in 2018; and - the Nominating and Corporate Governance Committee, which held four meetings in 2018.
+- the Audit Committee, which held five meetings in 2019; - · the Compensation Committee, which held five meetings and acted by unanimous written consent on two occasions in 2019; and - the Nominating and Corporate Governance Committee, which held two meetings and acted by unanimous written consent on two occasions in 2019.

-Each of the incumbent directors of the Board attended at least 75% of the aggregate of all meetings of the Board and all meetings of committees of our Board upon which they served (during the periods that they served) during 2018.
+Each of the incumbent directors of the Board attended at least 75% of the aggregate of all meetings of the Board and all meetings of committees of our Board upon which they served (during the periods that they served) during 2019.
 The Board of Directors regularly holds executive sessions of the independent directors.
 Executive sessions do not include employee directors or directors who do not qualify as independent under NASDAQ and SEC rules.